alchemycodelab/work-with-us/lead-instructor.md

-Lead Instructor at Alchemy Code Lab
+Instructors at Alchemy Code Lab
 ===

+Alchemy Code Lab is looking for full-time and contract Instructors.

 Code schools have redefined tech education, now we're redefining the academic faculty experience!
 Come work with us:

 * Primary responsibility is to provide advanced instruction and mentoring for people transitioning to a career as a software developer.
 We offer the most advanced training in Portland, our grads are ready to be contributors, not project/opportunity hires.

-* 6+ weeks a year to contribute to tech and tech communities you love (or build your own!) through open source projects and contributions, tech research, and/or speaking engagements.
+* For employees, you get 6+ weeks a year to contribute to tech and tech communities you love (or build your own!) through open source projects and contributions, tech research, and/or speaking engagements.

 * Apply technology innovations to real projects in our App Lab consultancy.
 Our grads build build real MVP apps for local entrepreneurs.